danielgp/execPOcompilation/README.md

 recursive search PO files within a given folder and compile them into MO

-For Windows OS, you may download GetText utilities (which include the compiler) from:
+For Windows OS, you may download GetText utilities (which includes the compiler) from:
     http://mlocati.github.io/gettext-iconv-windows/
 where versions for both 32bit and 64bit are available